DJCordhose/ecmascript-2015-iojs/README.md

 Additionally, `io.js` allows you to [catch all unhandled errors from promises](http://blog.modulus.io/promise-errors-in-iojs)

-*Note for people with a background in functional programming: A JavaScript `Promise` forms a [monad](http://en.wikipedia.org/wiki/Monad_(functional_programming)).
+*Note for people with a background in functional programming: A JavaScript `Promise` is a bit like a [monad](http://en.wikipedia.org/wiki/Monad_(functional_programming)).
 `then` would be the `bind` operation.
-Because of this you can also return a `Promise` from the `then` method and not only a plain value.
 And the `return` operation would be the `Promise` constructor in combination with the `resolve` method or [Promise.resolve](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/resolve) as a shortcut of this.*

+### Iterators and Generators